 About an hour later, the PET technologist will lead you to the scanning room.
 The PET scanner is a large machine with a round, doughnut-shaped hole in the middle.
 You will then be scanned from head to thigh, which takes about thirty minutes.
 After this is done, you will then be scanned on our CT machine.
 This will take another thirty minutes.
 Once all of the scanning is completed, our board-certified radiologist will view the results and provide an interpretation.
-Your healthcare provider will receive a written report within 48-72 hours. such as blood flow, oxygen use, and sugar (glucose) metabolism. monitor. appointment will need to be rescheduled.
+Your healthcare provider will receive a written report within 48-72 hours including details such as blood flow, oxygen use, and sugar (glucose) metabolism.

 Advanced Imaging By